Urban Areas Security Initiative (UASI) (Florida)

 One of the benefits of purchasing an UPstream® subscription is

-generating professional research reports in Microsoft® Word or Adobe® PDF
+generating professional research reports in Microsoft® Word or Adobe® PDF format

 Generating research reports allows you to capture all the grant data as